mock-server/mockserver/README.md

      mvn mockserver:stopForked

 The **stopForked** goal does assumes that the MockServer is running on the same physical machine as it uses 127.0.0.1 to communicate with the MockServer stop socket.

+The Maven plugin has the following goals:

+* **start** - start MockServer, do not block, but stop when build ends
+* **stop** - stop a MockServer started earlier as part of the current build
+* **run** - run MockServer and block waiting for requests (timeout config if provided limits how long to block for)
+* **runForked** - run MockServer as separate forked JVM, do not block, stay alive when build ends
+* **stopForked** - stop a forked MockServer, previously started by a runForked goal

 The Maven plugin can be configured as follows: